About

 Community Moena Retreats

 Periodically, we offer special weaving opportunities for those who want to deepen their weaving practice.
 Retreats include large community centered lau hala mat weaving projects, commissions, and repairs in public and private institutions and homes across Hawaiʻi.
-To stay updated on weaving opportunities, please email Emma at emma@puuhonua-society.org
+To stay updated on weaving opportunities, please email Leialoha at leialoha.keanahala@gmail.com.

 Participant Survey